macchiato-dev/ristretto/README.md

 - a middle iframe, `frame.html`, which takes care of setting up the sandboxed iframe, and has a Content-Security-Policy that prevents all network requests - the ones it needs are accessed through the parent iframe via postMessage
 - a sandboxed `srcdoc` iframe under which the notebook code is run – This has `allow-scripts` but not `allow-same-origin`, so notebook code can run but it can't access localStorage, so each tab is kept separate

-This is the first version, which doesn't allow anything except copying and pasting, and navigating directly to URLs on the same origin.

-A short-term goal is to allow the user to upload and download files, and navigate with confirmation.
-In the meantime, some of this can be done with copying and pasting.
+This doesn't allow anything except copying and pasting.
+Navigating to URLs is also blocked through a Content Security Policy.
+This way, a page can't trick a user into clicking on a link.
+To load data from a file, use copy and paste.
+This can also work for binary data through Base64.
+Another container will provide a way to upload and download files directly.

 A Content-Security-Policy can be set through a header or through a meta tag.
 When headers can be reliably set, a header is preferred.
 However, this is run on the Pages platforms of code hosts, so the code and how it gets updated is more transparent.